AdamWonia/adaptive-model-predicitive-control-matlab/README.md

 ## Description

-This repository contains a project of adaptive Model Predicitive Control (aMPC) algorithm which is made using Matlab/Simulink environment.
-First file **aMPC_parameters.m** is the Matlab script in which are stored all variables needed to start a Simulink model of the system.
+This repository contains the project of an adaptive Model Predictive Control (aMPC) algorithm that was executed using the Matlab/Simulink environment.
+The first file **aMPC_parameters.m** is a Matlab script that stores all the variables needed to run the system model in the Simulink environment.
 The Simulink model consists of two main elements:
-  - control object - simple, first order inertia with variable parameterers like static gain K, time constant T and transport delay.
-All these parameters can be switched between different changing.
+  - a control object - first order inertia with variable parameters such as static gain K, time constant T and transport delay $$ T_{0} $$.
+It is possible to choose the characteristics of the changes of the given parameters.
-  - aMPC controller - block which contains main algorithm of a control system, but also reference trajectory which could be modified.
+  - aMPC controller - a block containing the main control system algorithm, but also a reference trajectory that can be modified.

-aMPC controller block has some input parameters like:
+The aMPC controller block has some input parameters, such as
-  - rho - objective function weight for control signal,
+  - rho - weight of the objective function for the control signal,
   - L - control horizon,
   - H - prediction horizon,
-  - Ts - sample time,
+  - Ts - sampling time,
-  - n - order of polynomial describing the object in the form of impulse response,
+  - n - order of the polynomial describing the object in the form of impulse response,
   - t - clock input specifying the current time.

 ## How it works

 Model Predictive Control is based on using a mathematical model of control object to predict its behaviour a few moments ahead, at the prediction horizon, on the basis of a known reference trajectory.
 The idea is to determine the control signal values, on the control horizon, which are applied to the object at a given moment in time specified by a sample time.
 Control signal values are calculated in such a way as to minimise a certain control quality indicator J. Thanks to this solution, it is possible to generate the appropriate control signal earlier, before a change of the setpoint occurs.

 Control quality indicator can be desribed by an equation given below:

-$$ min  J = \sum_{j=1}^{H} \left( [ \overline{y}(i+j) - w_{o}(i+j) ]^{2} + \rho \Delta u^{2} (i+j-1) \right) $$

-w chwili i na chwilę j-tą

 $$ min  J = \sum_{i=1}^{H} \left[ \overline{y}(k+i|k) - y_{ref}(k+i|k) \right]^{2} + \rho \sum_{i=0}^{L-1} \left[\Delta u(k+i|k) \right]^{2} $$